Quantum Polar Filter

 Now we place a third filter in between the other two, and orient it at 45 degrees.

-Our "intuition" says that adding more filtering should block the light even more, making for a blacker black, right?
+Our "intuition" says adding more filtering should block the light even more, making for a blacker black, right?

 Well, let's work through the mathematics!